aplanting/data-challenge-sql/README.md

-# data-challenge-sql
-Try this data challenge with SQL only

 ## Looking for real world SQL challenge ?
 If you want to test your SQL skills you can try to complete this challenge.
 But you can use only SQL, preferably T-SQL to complete this.